phone icon in white color

 • Scarlet fever – Untreated tonsillitis can lead to strep throat that can progress into scarlet fever, causing a red rash and fever.
 Scarlet fever is usually seen more in children than adults.

 • Rheumatic fever – Rheumatic fever occurs more frequently in children than adults and may lead to permanent heart damage.
-It may occur in patients with untreated strep throat or incomplete antibiotic course.
+It may occur in patients with untreated strep throat or an incomplete antibiotic course.

 • Quinsy or peritonsillar abscess – Some cases of untreated tonsillitis can lead to the formation of an abscess (a collection of pus) around the tonsil.
 Peritonsillar abscesses are more prominent in adults and adolescents than children.
 In that case, tonsillectomy is inevitable.